-Pitching your business, which is presenting information about it to interest groups in investing, buying your product, or some other response, happens throughout the lifecycle of your business.
-Besides potential investors and customers, you may pitch your business to an NIH Program Officer, the manager of an incubator, a potential new team member, industry news media, or a loan officer.
+Pitching your business, which is presenting information about it to interest groups (e.g., investors, customers, etc.), happens throughout the life cycle of your business.
+Besides potential investors and customers, you may pitch your business to an NIH program officer, the manager of an incubator, a potential new team member, industry news media, or a loan officer.

 Tailor your pitch to the interests of each audience.
 If they will not benefit directly from your business themselves, describe the benefits for a group they might care about.

 Your audience may include non-scientists, so. . .

 - Find common ground, such as caring about the problem your product solves.
 Emphasize this at the outset.

 - Limit technical information to essentials and briefly explain key technical details for everyone.

 B-BIC Skills Development Center.
 Presenting Your Science to a Diverse Audience (Video).
 2015.